UP: BJP leads on 6 seats, SP on 1 | Politics

 The ruling BJP appeared set to retain six seats while the Samajwadi Party may get re-elected from the one it held earlier as counting of votes in the bypolls for seven Uttar Pradesh Assembly constituencies continued on Tuesday.
 BJP's Usha Sirohi was leading in Bulandshahr, Prem Pal Dhangar in Tundla, Shrikant Katiyar in Bangarmau, Satya Prakash Mani Tripathi in Deoria, Upendra Nath Paswan in Ghatampur and Sangeeta Chauhan in Naugawan Sadat, according to the latest trends.

-In Malhani, SP’s Lucky Yadav was ahead of independent candidate Dhananjay Singh by 3,029 votes.
-The seat was earlier with SP's Parasnath Yadav.
-A tough contest was on for the Naugawan Sadat seat held earlier by Chetan Chauhan, the former cricketer who was minister in Yogi Adityanath’s BJP government.
-SP’s Javed Abbas was trailing there by 1,862 votes to his BJP rival Sangeeta Chauhan.
+In Malhani, SP's Lucky Yadav was ahead of independent candidate Dhananjay Singh by 5,705 votes.
+The seat was earlier with SP's Lucky Yadav's father Parasnath Yadav.
+A tough contest was on for the Naugawan Sadat seat held earlier by Chetan Chauhan, the former cricketer who was minister in Yogi Adityanath's BJP government.
+His wife Sangeeta Chauhan, who is the BJP candidate, was ahead of the SP's Javed Abbas by 5,310 votes there.

 The bypolls for the seven UP seats recorded a voter turnout of 53 per cent on November 3, when 88 candidates were in the fray.
-Barring Malhani, which was with the Samajwadi Party, the other seats were earlier held by the BJP.
+Barring Malhani, which was with the SP, the other six seats were earlier held by the BJP.

 The Naugawan Sadat seat fell vacant after the death of minister Chetan Chauhan who died of COVID-19.
 The Ghatampur constituency in Kanpur Nagar district was held by another minister, Kamal Rani Varun, who too died of the disease.
 The Tundla seat fell vacant after its MLA S P Singh Baghel was elected to the Lok Sabha.
 The Bangarmau seat in Unnao was vacated by BJP MLA Kuldeep Singh Sengar after his conviction in a rape case.